 A lovely fantasy by Meg Syverud and Jessica Weaver.
 A band of quirky mercenaries led by the orc Orrig are just trying to make a living, but the life of swords-for-hire is never easy.
 Especially for their mage, Thistle.
 She always has to hide her face because when people see her, well… let’s just say it never goes well.
 She hates hiding, but more than that, she hates people being afraid of her.
 She has a unique talent for growing flowers with her magic, and is a gentle soul.
 Contains graphic violence, adult material, and language.

 A completed trilogy of graphic novels by Samantha Whitten and Stacey Pefferkorn.
 A young wolf-girl named Meela is on her own after her family was murdered.
 She has no idea how to take care of herself.
 Luckily (?) she runs into a bounty hunter named Feral and decides to tag along.
 Contains graphic violence, mild language, and some adult material.

-A gorgeously painted graphic novel by Michael Sexton about a world of ocean with only small islands scattered across it for humanity to exist on.
+A gorgeously painted graphic novel by Michael Sexton about a world of ocean where humanity lives scattered across the small islands dotting the seas.
 Join Luna and Ten in a cute puppy-love romance and high-seas adventure as they journey out into a dangerous world.
 Contains occasional violence.